 Tarmac Restoration Made Easy

-The first step in the tarmac restoration process is effective cleaning of the surface to remove all dirt, moss, algae and any other contaminants.
+The first step in the tarmac restoration process is effective cleaning of the surface to remove all dirt, green growth, algae and any other contaminants.
 Overall it is recommended to carry out any tarmac drive restoration work between early spring and late autumn in dry weather conditions.
 Moreover, temperatures at either end of the thermometer are to be avoided as the tarmac restoration paint can end up drying too quickly and look patchy.
 Temperatures between 12 and 20 degrees are ideal for carrying out tarmac restoration.
 If you apply common sense when using any type of tarmac sealer or coating you will not go far wrong.
 At temperatures below 12 degrees, it is unlikely the sealer will dry quick enough and may be affected by damp or rain before it has cured properly.

 At the other end of the scale, if the surface temperature of the tarmac is to warm, the resins within the product are likely to dry to quickly and not have time to properly absorb or bond correctly.
 When cleaning the surface use of a high-pressure washer is if at all possible to be avoided.
 This is because jet washing of an old vulnerable, brittle tarmac can lead to wholesale damage and loose stones.
-With this in mind, if moss or algae is present not only will pre-treatment of a moss and algae remover a few days before minimising the risk of damage, it will also make the cleaning process easier and more effective.
+With this in mind, if green growth or algae is present not only will pre-treatment of a green growth and algae remover a few days before minimising the risk of damage, it will also make the cleaning process easier and more effective.

 Repairing Damaged Areas of Tarmac